rasteiner/k3-cdtfiles-section/readme.md

 # Kirby 3 Custom Drag Text Files section plugin
 Allows you to specify a custom `dragText` for a files section.
 This is useful if you want to write a custom "kirbytag" when a file is dragged into a textbox.

+## WTF is a "dragText"?
+Quoting Kirby docs, "dragText":
+> Provides a kirbytag or markdown tag for the file, which will be used in the panel, when the file gets dragged onto a textarea

 ## Installation

 ### Download a zip